American Music Awards: History

-In August 2018, Dick Clark Productions announced a two-year sponsorship and content partnership with YouTube Music.
-However, this partnership seemingly lasted only for the 2018 ceremony, as there was no mention of it during the 2019 show.
+In August 2018, Dick Clark Productions announced a two-year sponsorship and content partnership with YouTube Music, which appeared to have only lasted for the 2018 ceremony, as there was no mention of it during the 2019 show.

 In March 2023, it was announced that the Billboard Music Awards, which are also produced by DCP via co-owned Billboard, had been moved from May to the November scheduling that was typically occupied by the American Music Awards, leading to speculation that the AMAs would be discontinued in order to focus on the Billboard Music Awards, or at the very least cancelled for 2023, so it could move to May in its place.
 It was reported that the broadcast rights for both events (which had been held by NBC and ABC respectively) would also be shopped; the Billboard Music Awards moved to an online-only format in November 2023.

-In March 2024, it was announced that CBS had acquired the rights to broadcast the AMAs under a deal of unspecified length.
+In March 2024, it was announced that CBS had acquired the rights to broadcast the AMAs in a deal of unspecified length.
 The rights were bundled with CBS's five-year agreement to televise the Golden Globe Awards, whose telecast has historically been produced by DCP, and whose assets had been acquired by DCP in 2023.

 In August 2024, it was announced that the AMAs would return in May 2025.
-In lieu of a 2024 ceremony, DCP also announced that CBS would broadcast an American Music Awards 50th anniversary special on October 6, 2024, featuring performances and retrospectives paying tribute to its history and memorable moments.
+In place of a 2024 ceremony, DCP also announced that CBS would broadcast an AMAs 50th anniversary special on October 6, 2024 (marking 50 years since the inaugural ceremony in 1974), featuring performances and retrospectives highlighting the ceremony's history.
 Ratings for the special were up from the last ceremony aired on ABC, with an average of 6.1 million viewers.
-In February 2025, it was announced that the 51st American Music Awards would be held on May 26, 2025.
-In August 2025, CBS renewed its rights to broadcast the AMAs under a five-year agreement similar to that of the Golden Globe Awards; the ceremony will supplant the Grammy Awards on CBS's lineup after they move to ABC in 2027.
+In February 2025, it was announced that the 51st ceremony would be held on May 26.
+In August 2025, CBS renewed its rights to broadcast the AMAs under a five-year agreement similar to that of the Golden Globe Awards; the ceremony will supplant the Grammy Awards on CBS's lineup after its move to ABC in 2027.